 Step 13.
 Determine the roof height

-Next, we are going to start by taking the last two pieces that were cut to the size W in step 10.
-Certainly, you can modify the roof pitch if you like, but for easy building, I like to just use a right-angle triangle.
+Next, we will take the last two pieces cut to the size W in step 10.
+Indeed, you can modify the roof pitch if you like, but for accessibility, I like to use a right-angle triangle.
 This makes our roof height super easy to determine.
-It’s simply 1/2 of “W”.
-For instance, let’s say that “W” = 16”.
+It’s simply 1/2 of “W.” For instance, let’s say that “W” = 16”.
 That would mean our roof height would be 8” in this example.

-You will need a decent hand saw and miter box or a miter saw to cut the angles right.
-If you want to wing it, be my guest, but I recommend at least using a pencil and ruler and measuring out your cuts to mark them properly.
-If you use my lazy method, then remember that because we are working with 90 and 45 angles, the length of each side, on either side of the 90-degree angle is always going to be the same.
+You will need a decent hand saw and miter box, or a miter saw to cut the angles right.
+If you want to wing it, be my guest, but I recommend at least using a pencil and ruler and measuring out your cuts to mark them appropriately.
+If you use my lazy method, remember that because we are working with 90 and 45 angles, the length of each side, on either side of the 90-degree angle, will always be the same.

-Cut 2 each of A, B, C and D pieces where A = Roof Height, B = “W” and use a ruler and pencil to mark out the remaining pieces until you make your entire triangular A-Frame pieces.
+Cut 2 each of A, B, C, and D pieces where A = Roof Height, B = “W,” and use a ruler and pencil to mark out the remaining pieces until you make your entire triangular A-Frame pieces.
 Assemble to make 2 of each of these as shown in the wireframe drawing of one frame.
-Take your time during this step, it’s the hardest step in building your dog house so take your time.
+Take your time during this step; it’s the most challenging step in building your dog house, so take your time.

 Step 14.
 Assemble roof end pieces